jspuij/Cortex.Net/docs/pages/sharedstate.md

 var person = new Person();
 ```

-This pattern is most suitable for applications with a UI where the UI must be updated
+This pattern is suitable for applications with a UI where the UI must be updated
 on the main thread.
 It implies that the state must be read and updated on the main thread
 as well.
 This does not mean however that you cannot use multiple threads or
 [Asynchronous Programming](https://en.wikipedia.org/wiki/Async/await).
 More details about